iPad 1

 Not so fast.
 Most aviation apps have specific requirements that eliminate some older tablets from consideration, so before you buy that used iPad, read on.

 When answering the question, “how old is too old for an iPad in the airplane?” you have to consider two related issues: hardware and software.
 Start with hardware.
-Older iPads have much less powerful processors and far less memory than the latest generation—the latest iPad mini (hardly Apple’s most powerful tablet) is roughly 12 times faster than the iPad mini 2, for example.
-The new iPad Pro models are even more powerful.
-These are massive differences.
+Older iPads have much less powerful processors and far less memory than the latest generation—the latest iPad Pro with an M4 chip is well over 100 times more powerful than the original iPad.

 That leads to the software issue.
 Every year, Apple releases a new version of its operating system, the base level of software (now called iPadOS).
 As this gets ever more capable and resource-intensive, older models of iPads simply can’t keep up, so Apple cuts off support at some point.
-If you have an iPad mini 3 or an original iPad Air, for example, it will continue to work but you are not able to update iPadOS beyond version 12.
-That’s a problem, since most apps have minimum iPadOS levels in order to run the latest version and get the newest features.
+If you have an iPad mini 3 or an original iPad Air, for example, it will continue to work but you cannot update iPadOS beyond version 12.
+That’s a problem since most apps have minimum iPadOS levels to run the latest version and get the newest features.

-So here’s the domino effect: older iPad doesn’t have enough computing power -> can’t update to the latest iPadOS -> can’t update to the latest version of aviation apps.
+So here’s the domino effect: older iPads don’t have enough computing power -> can’t update to the latest iPadOS -> can’t update to the latest version of aviation apps.

-The result is your older tablet will be frozen in amber, able to run older version of apps, but unable to update.
+The result is your older tablet will be frozen in amber, able to run older versions of apps but unable to update.
 And eventually developers may cut off support for those older app versions.
 Your older iPad isn’t instantly junk, but the clock is ticking.

 Here’s the current state of the market: